bioexcel/cwl-best-practice-guide/docs/devpractice/tests.md

 ```
 This should be saved in your git repository - in this example the file will be called `env.yml`.

-The github actions script should be saved in a folder `.github/workflows/` within your git repository.
+The GitHub actions script should be saved in a folder `.github/workflows/` within your git repository.
 The basic layout this takes is:
 ```
 name: CI testing